Fall Courses

 Publication & Presentation in Biomedical Informatics (3 credits)

 This course provides a practical overview of how to write a research manuscript and how to give a scientific talk.
+It is usually taken after completing the Project Course (BIOINF 2014).
 Students taking this course must have a completed research project that can be used to complete the course exercises.
 Each week, we will target a specific section of the manuscript or scientific talk.
 Didactic sessions describing common problems and approaches will alternate with student presentation and peer critique.
 The course also covers the details of the publication process.
 At the end of the course, a special presentation workshop gives students the opportunity to improve their talks using videotaping and debriefing methods.
 By the end of the course, students will have completed a research paper and a finalized colloquium presentation.

 Instructor: Harry Hochheiser, Ph.D.